 Making the Portal

 Before you even explore the Twilight Forest, you need to get there.
 This is the first step in exploring a magical world.
 To make a portal to the Twilight Forest, make a 2x2 shallow pool (4 squares) of water in a grassy area, and surround it entirely with natural stuff (flowers, mushrooms, saplings or tall grass).
+As of Version 3.5.263, the portal can be any shape and size, as long as there is 4 blocks of water.
 Then throw a diamond in (with the "Q" key, by default) and stand back!

 This is what your Twilight Forest Portal should look like:

 It is also possible to use Podzol, Course Dirt or Mycelium for the Portal, as long as it is a dirt block and has plants.